RobinLinus/coins-legacy/notes/bitcoin-banks.md

 Security model summarized:
 - There is a n-of-m multi-signature federation
 - They rebalance their custodial ledger frequently
+  - v1: on-chain outputs
+  - v2: payment channels
-- A bank is auditable
+- Banks are auditable